 I live in the Queen Street West neighbourhood of Toronto, with my husband Nick.

-I’m into art of all types, cats, history, entertaining, cooking, making things and collecting vintage housewares.
+I write about art of all kinds, going out, local history, entertaining, cooking, making things and collecting vintage treasures.

 Welcome and thank you for visiting!